Doughnuts, dueling memos factor in showdown over U.S. consumer agency

 Mulvaney also signed off as “acting director” and invited staff to pop by his office on the fourth floor to “grab a donut.”

-The same source said that as Mulvaney was getting settled in, CFPB general counsel Mary McLeod sent a memo she had prepared on Sunday to the CFPB’s legal division agreeing with an opinion of the U.S. Justice Department that Trump had the power to appoint Mulvaney as temporary leader of the watchdog.
+The source said that as Mulvaney was getting settled in, CFPB general counsel Mary McLeod sent a memo she had prepared on Sunday to the CFPB’s legal division agreeing with an opinion of the U.S. Justice Department that Trump had the power to appoint Mulvaney as temporary leader of the watchdog.

+In yet another twist late on Sunday, English sued the Trump administration seeking to block Mulvaney’s appointment.
+The move means a federal court will decide which law applies when filling a temporary leadership vacancy at the relatively new agency.

+The conflict began when Cordray formally resigned from the CFPB, which was established in 2017, and named English, his chief of staff, as temporary director.

 Reporting by Patrick Rucker; Additional reporting by Pete Schroeder; Writing by Carmel Crimmins; Editing by Eric Meijer and Bill Trott